lukaszmadrzynski/Website-Update/content/pages/why-us.md

       type: TitleBlock
       text: Why Choose Cloud Mountain Ecotours?
       color: text-dark
-    subtitle: A Wild Biodiversity Hotspot in the Heart of Lijiang
+    subtitle: >-
+      Discover the difference of traveling with a passionate, locally-rooted team committed to sustainable ecotourism in Yunnan, China, in the captivating regions of Lijiang and Shangri-La.
     text: >+
       Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
 Our ecotour unveils a peaceful